heidariarash/Courthouse/README.md

     change_towards = CategoricalCase(name = "man")
 )
 ```
 What is happening here?
 In case method, you specify your data first, then two CategoricalCases.
 In categorical cases the name is mandatory (you should provide the name), but it can be anything you want. column indicates that which column is the sex column.
-In this case the fourth column (counting from 0) of the dataset indicates sex.
+In this case, the fourth column (counting from 0) of the dataset indicates sex.
 And at last, if you want to convert all zeros to one (that's exactly our case), specify binary as 0.
 So in this example, we want to find all the women in our dataset and change them into men to see whether the output of the model is different.
 You don't need to specify column and binary for the second CategoricalCase (actually you can, but the judge doesn't consider it).

 II.
 The case is not binary.
 Assume our skin colors example.
 We have 2 columns: one column indicates if the person is black if it is one.
 The second column indicates that the person is black if it is one.
 And if both are zero, then the person is brown.
 Assume white is column number 2 and white is column number 3.
 To change the skin color from black to white:
 ```python